 Typically, see a pattern that follows something like this:

 As the user interacts with your application (events are shown in yellow), it will likely require the interface to respond in some way, triggering new layout and rendering events (shown in purple).
 The table below the timeline shows what layout work is being down by the browser.
 The large white spaces show the time that the Web view sat idle waiting for user interaction.

 But let’s say you see a pattern that resembles something like this:

-You might still be unsure as to exactly what section of code is misbehaving.
+You might still be unsure as to exactly what a section of code is misbehaving.
 So let’s cover one last tool.

-You’ll want to start by focusing on the items with the highest amount of time, and especially be keeping an eye out for your own code to show up.
+You’ll want to start by focusing on the items with the highest amount of time, and especially be keeping an eye out for your code to show up.

-You can even set breakpoints to stop execution within a given function to get an in-depth view of the execution path at that point.
+You can even set breakpoints to stop execution within a function to get an in-depth view of the execution path at that point.
 In fact, these breakpoints even work during remote debugging on the actual device.

 Bringing it All Together

 In all of this, we’re striving for the best user experience possible.
 The work we’re doing here does not differ from the development and debugging process of a native application (and why should it be?).
 What the goal is measuring is to save time spent guessing and checking so we can more precisely pinpoint problems when they exist.

 Again, measuring is only one of many important steps in developing a better PhoneGap application.